 We generate revenues from the DMT we provide to healthcare clinicians throughout the United States to assist in a clinician's diagnosis of melanoma.
 We provide prescribing clinicians with our Smart Sticker to perform non-invasive skin biopsies of clinically ambiguous pigmented skin lesions on patients.
 We also offer a telemedicine solution where a clinician can choose to assess the patient's skin and suspicious lesion(s) via a telemedicine appointment and, if indicated, submit a patient-specific order to DermTech for the DMT.
 A patient can also initiate the process by downloading our telemedicine app, DermTech Connect, which uses store-and-forward technology to allow the patient to take a picture of a suspicious lesion with their phone and have the picture reviewed by a clinician to assess if a DMT is warranted.
-The DermTech Connect app was initially beta tested in Florida and we have subsequently expanded into seven additional states.
+The DermTech Connect app is available in 46 states.
 We plan to make DermTech Connect available in more states where legally permitted in the future as we expand the clinician network to review pictures of suspicious lesions.